nitindhar7/forrst/README.md

     // Check the # of API calls left this hour forrst.stats();

+    // Authenticate
+    forrst.usersAuth("USERNAME", "PASSWORD");

+    // Get a users information
+    forrst.usersInfo("USERNAME");

 Note that each library API endpoint returns a JSONObject.
 For more information on JSONObject visit [json.org/java](http://json.org/java/).
 The dependency json-java jar file is also included in the `lib` folder.
 Also, at the moment the rate limit threshold is soft, which means that it is up to the client application to ensure that it sticks close to the 150 calls/hour limit.
 This limit may become strictly enforced eventually.

-Certain methods require authentication.
-Check the official docs for more details on which methods require this.

-    // Authenticate
-    forrst.usersAuth("USERNAME", "PASSWORD");

-    // Get a users information
-    forrst.usersInfo("USERNAME");

 Details for the rest of the available API endpoints are given inline.